OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - Pasteboards
 - User interface

-We will cover details related to input sources and potentially vulnerable APIs for each mobile OS in the OS-specific testing guides.

-#### Remediation

-In most other cases, vulnerabilities can be prevented by following programming best practices, such as:
+Verify that the following best practices have been followed:

-- Always type-check untrusted inputs and/or validate the inputs using a white-list of acceptable values.
+- Untrusted inputs are type-checked and/or validated using a white-list of acceptable values.
-- Use prepared statements with variable binding (i.e. parameterized queries) when performing database queries.
+- Prepared statements with variable binding (i.e. parameterized queries) are used when performing database queries.
 If prepared statements are defined, user-supplied data and SQL code are automatically separated.
 - When parsing XML data, ensure the parser application is configured to reject resolution of external entities in order to prevent XXE attack.

-#### References

-##### OWASP Mobile Top 10 2016

-- M7 - Poor Code Quality - https://www.owasp.org/index.php/Mobile_Top_10_2016-M7-Poor_Code_Quality

-##### OWASP MASVS

-- V6.2: "All inputs from external sources and the user are validated and if necessary sanitized.
-This includes data received via the UI, IPC mechanisms such as intents, custom URLs, and network sources."

-##### CWE

-- CWE-20 - Improper Input Validation
+We will cover details related to input sources and potentially vulnerable APIs for each mobile OS in the OS-specific testing guides.

-### Testing for Memory Corruption Bugs in Native Code
+### Memory Corruption Bugs

-#### Overview

 Memory corruption bugs are a popular mainstay with hackers.
 This class of bug results from a programming error that causes the program to access an unintended memory location.
 Under the right conditions, attackers can capitalize on this behavior to hijack the execution flow of the vulnerable program and execute arbitrary code.
 This kind of vulnerability occurs in a number of ways: